Preview

 When you run the sample website, your android device will need to communicate with the Node server running on your local machine.
 To do this, we recommend using ngrok.
 Ngrok is an easy way to expose your local development server though the public web.

-.
+After you've installed ngrok, expose your local Node webiste over https using ngrok.
+By default the sample website runs on port 8081.
 Ngrok will output two forwarding URLs for your server.
-Copy the URL with the https://
+Copy the URL with the https:// prefix.

 Now that your local port is exposed through ngrok, the sample automatically uses the host used so make sure you open the website with the hostname generated by ngrok.